Shanghai Stock Exchange: Structure

 The securities listed at the SSE include the three main categories of stocks, bonds, and funds.
 Bonds traded on SSE include treasury bonds (T-bond), corporate bonds, and convertible corporate bonds.
 SSE T-bond market is the most active of its kind in China.
 There are two types of stocks being issued in the Shanghai Stock Exchange: "A" shares and "B" shares.
 A shares are priced in the local renminbi yuan currency, while B shares are quoted in U.S. dollars.
-Initially, trading in A shares are restricted to domestic investors only while B shares are available to both domestic (since 2001) and foreign investors.
+Initially, trading in A shares is restricted to domestic investors only while B shares are available to both domestic (since 2001) and foreign investors.
 However, after reforms were implemented in December 2002, foreign investors are now allowed (with limitations) to trade in A shares under the Qualified Foreign Institutional Investor (QFII) program which was officially launched in 2003.
 Currently, a total of 98 foreign institutional investors have been approved to buy and sell A shares under the QFII program.
-Quotas under the QFII program were US$30 billion and increased to US$80 billion as of April, 2012.
+Quotas under the QFII program were US$30 billion and increased to US$80 billion as of April 2012.
 There has been a plan to eventually merge the two types of shares in the future.

+Trading times

 The SSE is open for trading every Monday to Friday from 09:15 to 15:00.
 The morning session begins with centralized competitive pricing from 09:15 to 09:25, and continues with consecutive bidding from 09:30 to 11:30.
 This is followed by the afternoon consecutive bidding session, which starts from 13:00 to 14:57.
-The centralized competitive pricing starts again from 14:57 to 15:00.
+The centralized competitive pricing starts again from 14:57 to 15:00 and continues with block trading from 15:00 to 15:30.
 The market is closed on Saturday and Sunday and other holidays announced by the SSE.

 Indices

-The SSE Composite (also known as Shanghai Composite) Index is the most commonly used indicator to reflect SSE's market performance.
+The SSE Composite Index (also known as Shanghai Composite) Index is the most commonly used indicator to reflect SSE's market performance.
 Constituents for the SSE Composite Index are all listed stocks (A shares and B shares) at the Shanghai Stock Exchange.
 The Base Day for the SSE Composite Index is December 19, 1990.
 The Base Period is the total market capitalization of all stocks of that day.
 The Base Value is 100.
 The index was launched on July 15, 1991.
 At the end of 2006, the index reaches 2,675.47.
 Other important indexes used in the Shanghai Stock Exchanges include the SSE 50 Index and SSE 180 Index.